 (4) 3 credit hours.
-Prerequisite: TECH 200 and 310.
-Offered fall.
+Prerequisite: TECH 200 or 202.
+Offered fall

 TECH 326: Communication Systems

 Communication processes, systems, and their applications are examined.
 Study includes the technological processes used in developing, producing, delivering, and storing ideas and information in a technological society.